Still no active cases of COVID-19 in Greater Shepparton - Shepparton News

-The total number of coronavirus cases ever recorded in the region remains at 50.
+The total number of active cases ever recorded in the region stands at 49, a decrease of one from Friday following a reclassification.

-There are also no active cases in the Mitchell, Benalla, Campaspe, Moira and Strathbogie regions.
+The are also no active cases in the Benalla, Moira, Campaspe, Mitchell and Strathbogie regions.

-Victoria recorded 45 new cases of COVID-19 today - an increase from yesterday's tally of 28 - and five deaths.
+Victoria recorded a total of 14 new active cases on Sunday and five deaths, the lowest number of new cases since June 19.

+Sunday's number of active cases was a decrease of seven from Saturday, when the state recorded a total of 21 new cases and seven deaths.

 Anyone who is unwell with any symptoms of COVID-19, no matter how mild (such as fever, chills, cough, sore throat, runny nose, loss of sense of smell), should get tested immediately and stay at home.